Packages ‘ggpmisc’, ‘ggpp’ and ‘gginnards’

 R, ggplot2, labels, annotations, regression, anova, correlation, fitted models, data labels, plot annotations, plot insets

-gginnards is mainly useful for debugging and learning about ‘ggplot2’.
-It does implement the manipulation of ggplot layers (insertion, deletion and moving up or down) which can be useful not only for learning, but also for tweaking some ggplot objects returned by “canned” functions.
+gginnards is useful for debugging and learning about ‘ggplot2’.
+It also implements the manipulation of ggplot layers (insertion, deletion and moving up or down) which can be useful not only for learning, but also for tweaking some ggplot objects returned by “canned” functions.

 I looked at the answers and they were not only not straightforward to code, but were case specific.
 So after some thinking and “googling”, a primitive version of stat_poly_eq() was born.
 Lacking a good idea of what the package would develop into, following the trend set by ‘Gmisc’ and a few other packages I decided to use ‘ggpmisc’ (ggplot miscellanea).